“History is but the biography of great men [and women].”

 In edition, you will need cards for a Title, a Works Cited card, and any additional information cards.
 The whole deck should be packaged as well.
 Items will be graded on appearance, appropriateness, and authenticity.
 Deck of Cards Planning Sheets

-Honors Night Presentartion: At last, it all comes together.
-If you are part of an organized Power of One program, you have spent the whole year preparing for this chance to BE the expert on your person.
+Honors Night Presentation: At last, it all comes together.
+If this is a major project program, you have spent the whole year preparing for this chance to BE the expert on your person.
 Honors Night & Rubric

 An Interesting Infographic